 Trivia About Bird Migration

 - The word migration comes from the Latin migratus that means “to change” and refers to how birds change their geographic locations seasonally.
 There are many different types of bird migration, but all involve some sort of geographic change in a bird species' range.

 - Migration peaks in spring and fall, but in reality, there are birds migrating 365 days a year.
-The actual dates of when birds migrate depends on many factors, including bird species, overall migration distance, travel speed, route, climate, weather patterns, and more.
+The actual dates of when birds migrate depend on many factors, including bird species, overall migration distance, travel speed, route, climate, weather patterns, and more.

 - Before migrating, many birds enter a state of hyperphagia, where hormone levels compel them to drastically increase their body weight to store fat to use as energy while traveling.
 Some bird species may as much as double their body weight in the weeks leading up to migration.
 This time period is when extra food sources, such as backyard feeders, are especially critical to help birds build up this reserve fuel.

-- The time it takes a single bird to complete its one way migration can range from a few days or weeks to up to four months, depending on the total distance, flight speed, route, and stopovers.
+- The time it takes a single bird to complete its one-way migration can range from a few days or weeks to up to four months, depending on the total distance, flight speed, route, and stopovers.
 Birds migrating late in the season typically travel faster than earlier migrants of the same species, even along the same general routes.

 - Hawks, swifts, swallows, and waterfowl migrate primarily during the day, while many songbirds migrate at night, in part to avoid the attention of migrating predators such as raptors.
 The cooler, calmer air at night also makes migration more efficient for many species.
 Birds that migrate during the day most often take advantage of solar-heated thermal currents for easy soaring so they can fly further using less energy.